xxshady/altv-xrpc/README.md

 rpc.onClient("example", (data) => data)
 rpc.emitClient(alt.Player.all[0], "example", 123)
   .then(result => alt.log("client rpc result:", result))

-  .catch(e => alt.logError("something went wrong", e.stack))
+  // in addition to all of the above reasons of rejection, here the player can disconnect .catch(e => alt.logError("something went wrong", e.stack))

 // server <-> webview